Data-Aware Device Scheduling for Federated Edge Learning

 \subsection{NP-hardness}

 Problem (13) is a multi-objective problem that is non-linear.
 Thus, it is very challenging to solve.
-Even worse, we show in the following that the problem is NP-hard even for a single objective case.
-Problem~(13) is equivalent to a knapsack problem and thus it is NP-hard.
-Indeed, for fixed transmit powers $p_k$ and fixed $\alpha_k$ and for $K=1$, the problem is equivalent to maximizing the weighted number of devices, i.e., $\sum_{k}I_kx_k$ subject to a knapsack capacity given by $\sum_{k}\alpha_kx_k\leq1$.
-Constraints~\eqref{eq:TrainUploadT} can be verified for each device to filter out the devices that do not respect them.
-Thus, the problem is equivalent to a knapsack problem and since the latter is NP-hard, so is problem~(13).
+Even worse, we show in the following that the problem is NP-hard even for a single objective case. {\revision Indeed, a restricted version of problem~(13) is shown to be equivalent to a knapsack problem and thus it is NP-hard.
+The main difficulty of the problem comes from maximizing the weighted sum of the devices while allocating the bandwidth.
+In this regard, when we fix the transmit power and assume that each device is allocated a certain amount of bandwidth, then the multi-objective function in (13a) reduces to, for fixed transmit powers $p_k$ and fixed $\alpha_k$, the problem of maximizing the weighted number of devices, i.e., $\sum_{k}I_kx_k$ subject to a knapsack capacity given by $\sum_{k}\alpha_kx_k\leq1$.
+Constraint~\eqref{eq:TrainUploadT} can be verified for each device to filter out the devices that do not respect them since it depends only on the fixed power.} Thus, the problem is equivalent to a knapsack problem and since the latter is NP-hard, so is problem~(13).